European Central Bank hikes interest rates to highest level in 22 years - KTVZ

 By Hanna Ziady, CNN

-London (CNN) — The European Central Bank raised interest rates by a quarter of a percentage point Thursday, unmoved by recent data showing a mild recession last winter in the 20 countries that use the euro.
+London (CNN) — The European Central Bank raised interest rates by a quarter of a percentage point Thursday and signaled another hike to come next month, unmoved by evidence of a mild recession in the 20 countries that use the euro.

 The ECB has now hiked rates at eight consecutive meetings since July in a fight against inflation.
 The latest move takes the benchmark rate in the euro area to 3.5%, the highest since May 2001.